 This entitlement extends to casual employees and the Company agrees not to fail to re-engage a casual employee because the employee accessed the entitlements provided for in this sub-clause.
 The rights of the Company to engage or not to engage a casual employee are otherwise not affected.

-An employee is entitled to unpaid carer's leave for a particular occasion only if the employee has used up their entitlement to paid personal/carer's leave.
+An employee is entitled to unpaid carer's le’ve for a particular occasion only if the employee has used up their entitlement to paid personal/carer's le’ve.

 Compassionate Leave